nmallea/phrase_hunter_game/README.md

 ### Bonus features

 - User can guess via the browser keyboard of physical keyboard
-- Letters are diabled and greyed out after selected
+- Letters are greyed out in addition to color after being selected from keyboard
 - Button borders on hover
 - Rubberband animation on phrase